vuoro/pelimanni/README.md

 ## Note number to frequency conversion

-`midiToFrequency` converts numbers to notes using the standard "12 note equal temperament" system: every note is slightly out of tune, but sounds fine.
+`midiToFrequency` converts numbers to note frequencies using the western standard "12 note equal temperament" system: every note interval is slightly out of tune, but sounds fine.

 `midiToJustFrequency` uses a "12 note 5-limit just intonation" system instead.
 Some note intervals are more in tune, and some are less.
 Especially helps make bowed strings sound better.
 It takes an additional `root` parameter, which is a note number used as a basis of the frequency ratios.
 I think the closer your notes are to the root, the better they will sound.
 I'm not sure though, because this stuff is a bit out of my league.